How To Get A Job On A Cruise Ship

 • Gather information.
 There is a wealth of information online regarding cruise ship employment.
 Go to each cruise line’s main webpage and search for their employment links.

 • Determine which position(s) you are best suited for.
 Look at all of your past employment, volunteer and/or educational experience.
-If you’re not sure what onboard position would best suit you speak with a Cruise Ship Employment Specialist.
+If you’re unsure what onboard position would best suit you, speak with a Cruise Ship Employment Specialist.

-Certain roles such as Bridge/Deck and/or Technical positions will require post-secondary training at a certified Marine School, however, for almost every other role onboard, most cruises lines do not require any post-secondary training.
-Instead cruise lines prefer to see at least 1-2 years of relevant experience in a related role ashore.
-For example, if you are applying for an onboard retail sales position the cruise line will want to see that you have 1-2 years of high-end retail sales experience.
-You may also want to consider some additional cruise specific training via a Tourism/Hospitality School and/or an online Cruise Ship Program.
+Certain roles, such as Bridge/Deck and/or Technical positions, will require post-secondary training at a certified Marine School.
+However, for almost every other role onboard, most cruise lines do not require any post-secondary training.
+Instead, cruise lines prefer to see at least 1-2 years of relevant experience in a related role ashore.
+For example, if you are applying for an onboard retail sales position, the cruise line will want to see that you have 1-2 years of high-end retail sales experience.
+You may also want to consider some additional cruise-specific training via a Tourism/Hospitality School and/or an online Cruise Ship Program.

 1. Officer Category